Vertical Federated Learning: Challenges, Methodologies and Experiments: Core Challenges

 \subsection{Structural Damage of Model Splitting}

 With various datasets, the best corresponding training model is usually carefully designed, but the model splitting process may destroy its specific structure in VFL.
 For example, some classic recommendation models for advertising data, e.g., Wide$\&$Deep and deepFM, need to calculate cosine similarities between user and item attributes to explore their relevances.
-However, disparate attribute values and privacy concerns make it difficult to meet the requirement of calculating cosine similarities.
+However, disparate attribute values and privacy concerns make it difficult to meet this requirement.
 Furthermore, for the much complex but efficient neural network models that contain recurrent and attention layers, e.g., transformer, the splitting design becomes challenging in realizing privacy preserving and communication efficiency.